Home

 You then need to decide on what scale to use.
 (Scale refers to the ratio between the measurement of a model compared to that of the prototype.)
 In other words what size trains do you want to run?

 There are several different popular train scales available.
-Which one you choose depends on
+Which one you choose depends on the following:

-a) How much space you have, b)how much money you can comfortably devote to the hobby, c) whether you like a lot of scenery vs. more emphasis on the trains, d) whether you would prefer long running trains or shorter trains, and e) whether you have the patience, the visual acuity, and finger dexterity to deal with very tiny engines on tiny tracks.
+e) whether you have the patience, the visual acuity, and finger dexterity to deal with very tiny engines on tiny tracks.

 Incidentally, the words scale and gauge are often confused.